Managing the Lost Buy Box on Amazon

 Some of BlueBoard’s clients, prominent international brands, have reported revenue losses of up to 40% over a quarter due to Lost Buy Box issues.

 Losing the Buy Box means that although Amazon has inventory from the manufacturer, it will favor linking the Add to Basket button to a 3rd-party seller.
 This can happen for a variety of reasons, but it usually means that the 3rd-party seller has a good track record and is offering a better price.
 Amazon explains on their vendor help site how the Buy Box is attributed.

 In the example above, the price offered by the 3rd-party vendor is the same as Amazon’s.
 Yet Amazon is not promoting its own inventory.

 This causes a direct hit to the performance of the brand.
 Customers could be buying from them, but will instead get stock from a dubious source.
 In turn, Amazon may complain that their inventory is not selling fast enough.
-To maximize their sales, brands must satisfy 100% of the demand and reduce the rate of Lost Buy Box.
+To maximize their sales, brands must satisfy 100% of the natural demand and reduce the rate of Lost Buy Box.